tylew/tylew/README.md

 Engineer with experience in leading production software development and bridging technical and business domains.
 Skilled at translating complex goals into practical and effective solutions.

-- Working on full-stack applications and systems engineering
+- Working on AI integrations with full-stack applications
 - Open to full-time opportunities where I can drive meaningful impact
 - Reach me at: [tylerlewissb@gmail.com](mailto:tylerlewissb@gmail.com)

-## 🛠️ Tech Stack Experience
+## 🛠️ Tech Stack
 <div align="center">

 ### Languages